 I have an essay appearing in the forthcoming book, The Columbus Anthology, from Belt Publishing, coming out in June 2019.
 An essay I wrote called “Housekeeping” appeared in the Spring 2016 issue of Oregon Humanities, and another, “A House Disconnected,” is included in a 2016 Little Fiction | Big Truths print anthology about technology.

-As the Communications Coordinator for the American Architectural Manufacturers Association, I maintain AAMA’s social media channels, write articles and press releases, and send out a monthly e-newsletter.
-I update a blog about social media geared toward those in the window and door industry, and I offer social media consulting.
+As the Communications Coordinator for the American Architectural Manufacturers Association, I maintain AAMA’s social media channels, write articles and press releases, and send out several e-newsletters.
 Before starting at AAMA, I spent 18 months freelance reporting and creating video packages for Patch while working full-time in Groupon’s editorial department.
 Before that, I spent time working as a newspaper reporter.

-I live in Columbus, Ohio after having lived in Chicago for five years and Portland, Oregon for one year.
+I live in Ohio after having lived in Chicago and Portland, Oregon.
 I grew up in southeastern Ohio, where I graduated from Muskingum University with a degree in journalism.
-I am seeking representation for a collection of essays I wrote about learning to play roller derby.
-I send out a popular personal newsletter called The Sleeper Hit and host a weekly podcast about underrated pop culture of the same name.
+I am seeking representation for a collection of essays I wrote about love, loss, and roller derby.
+I send out a popular personal newsletter called The Sleeper Hit and host a podcast about underrated pop culture of the same name.
 I also co-host Texas Forever, a Friday Night Lights re-cap podcast.
 I’m the host and producer of Story Club Columbus, a monthly nonfiction storytelling showcase.

 Want to know more?
 Reach out.